 For lots more ideas and inspiration for planning your visit to Disneyland Paris, check out these top tips from Our Bucket List Lives blog.

-It’s with huge thanks to Holiday Inn and Air France that we are able to share with you our experience of visiting Disneyland Paris with our children.
+It’s with huge thanks to Holiday Inn and Air France that we are able to share with you our experience of visiting Disneyland Paris in one day with our children.